mwbowers/mwbowers.github.io/manuals/configuration/bterm/bterm-menus.md

 ---
-title: BTerm Menus
+title: "Navigating BTerm Menus: A User's Guide"
-description: This document introduces the concept of Menus in BTerm, explaining how to create, manage, and use them to automate repetitive tasks and enhance efficiency within the terminal.
+description: "Master the BTerm menus with our guide.
+Learn to navigate and customize menus for a more efficient and personalized user experience."
 sitemap: false
 ---